julysfire/SimpleMMOCollectionManager/README.md

 ### Current WIP
 - Get extension on webstore

-- Better integration with Item Sprites being added to the collected list from inventory.
-This would prevent buying extra.
-However, still cannot get a list of already owned sprites due to no names being generated on the pages.
+- Refactor tabs on updated
+- Dynamically add to collected list for avatars/sprites/backgrounds

 - Continue exploring options that would eliminate having to go to the collection to generate the list of already collected items the first time.
 This would be handy but may be border line on the rules so...that may be a wash.
 - Any bugs that may pop up.
 - Other stuff that comes to mind.